 How sonar goggles work

-Practical applications in the name of privacy
+Practical applications dedicated to privacy

 Privacy is also an important factor when considering the possible real-life uses of this technology.
 Zhang suggests that the sonar glasses could be used to control music playback (hands-free and without looking) in a quiet library or to dictate a message during a loud concert, where the standard options wouldn't work.

-One of the most exciting prospects is the use of this technology by people with some speech disabilities, who could use the glasses to silently "dictate" text to a speech synthesizer, which would then speak the words aloud.
-“We believe that glasses will become an important personal computing platform for understanding human activities in everyday situations,” says Cheng Zhang.
+One of the most exciting prospects involves the use of this technology by people with some speech disabilities, who could use the glasses to silently “dictate” text to a speech synthesizer, which would then speak the words aloud.
+“We believe glasses will become an important personal computing platform for understanding human activities in everyday situations,” says Cheng Zhang.

 A truly remarkable leap forward in wearable technology.